We have launched the first Google Q&A Monitoring feature in the world. See details on this new feature at the bottom of this post.

 You cannot opt out of Google Questions & Answers, so the best strategy for you as a multi-location business owner or agency is to get out in front and embrace it.
 Like Google Reviews, this new feature gives you yet another free channel where you can interact with your customers.

-To take the hassle out of managing Google Q&A and turn it from a brand hazard into a business-building asset, GetFiveStars developed a platform as part of our Pro, Pro Plus and Executive Plans that help agencies, brands and multi-location businesses easily monitor, report and productively engage with the new Google Questions & Answers.
+To take the hassle out of managing Google Q&A and turn it from a brand hazard into a business-building asset, GatherUp developed a platform as part of our solution that helps agencies, brands and multi-location businesses easily monitor, report and productively engage with Google Questions & Answers.

 This feature includes:

 Automatic set up.
-If you have a GetFiveStars Pro Plan or above account and are already monitoring Google Reviews, we will start tracking your Google Questions & Answers automatically as well.
-For new accounts, as soon as your your locations we will automatically start looking for Google Q & A content.
+If you have a GatherUp plan you are already monitoring Google Reviews and Google Questions & Answers automatically as well.
+For new accounts, once locations are added we will automatically start looking for Google Q & A content.

 Find your report by going to REPORTS in the menu and then clicking on GOOGLE Q&A REPORT in the drop down menu.